versatica/mediasoup-website/_includes/api/Peer.md

 * Read only

-A boolean indicating whether the `peer` has been closed.
+A Boolean indicating whether the `peer` has been closed.

 #### peer.name
 {: #peer-name .code}